obverse Chapter 9· | Turning Signs (Contents) | References | SourceNet |

 Thirdness is that whose being consists in its bringing about a secondness.EP2:267

-The lower arrow in our diagram represents the action of a ‘natural sign’ in bringing about a subject's experience of that other subject which is the object of that sign; the Secondness is the experiential relation or ‘reaction’ between those two subjects.
-The upper arrow represents the action of an intentionally ‘uttered sign’ (Peirce, CP 8.348, EP2:484), or an act of communication directed from one subject (the utterer) to another (the interpreter), which brings about in the latter subject the embodiment of a Form which was already embodied in the former.
+The lower arrow in our diagram represents the action of a “natural sign” in bringing about a subject's experience of that other subject which is the object of that sign; the Secondness is the experiential relation or ‘reaction’ between those two subjects.
+The upper arrow represents an intentional action or an ‘uttered sign’ (Peirce, CP 8.348, EP2:484) such as an act of communication directed from one subject (the utterer) to another (the interpreter), which brings about in the latter subject the embodiment of a Form which was already embodied in the former.
 This ‘embodiment’ or alteration of bodymind is a Secondness brought about by the sign.

 The Thirdness of a sign determines what kind of relation, or ‘correspondence,’ two things will have: